-On November 9, 2019, the fall of the Berlin Wall will be celebrated for the 30th time.
-From 4 to 10 November, Berlin is celebrating the 30th anniversary of the Peaceful Revolution and the fall of the Berlin Wall with a major festival.
-For seven days, the city will be transformed into seven locations for a unique open-air exhibition and event venue.
-The Berlin Route of the Revolution is told through places that are representative of important events in the history of 1989/90.
+On November 9, 2019, the pictures from the fall of the Berlin Wall are celebrated for the 30th time.
+From 4 to 10 November, Berlin will celebrate the 30th anniversary of the Peaceful Revolution with a major festival.
+For seven days, the city will be transformed into a unique open-air exhibition and event space in seven locations.

 Diverse Veranstaltungsorte/ miscellaneous venues in Berlin

 Stargarder Straße 7710437Berlin